jadenpxrk/Cass/README.md

 Cass no longer ships a native screen-protection helper.
 Behavior during screen sharing depends on the conference tool.
 Some tools offer options to hide overlays; enable them if needed.

-## System Requirements

-### macOS

-- macOS 12+ recommended
-- Screen Recording and Microphone permissions may be required for screenshots and audio capture
- - For system audio loopback, grant Screen Recording.
-On macOS 14.4+, Apple added `NSAudioCaptureUsageDescription` for app‑audio capture.

-### Windows

-- Windows 10+ recommended

 ## Project Structure